mobiletoly/urlsome/README.md

 # Usage with other libraries

-We don't really need integration with any of the existing HTTP libraries, by the end of the day `Urlsome` class always get transformed to `String`.
-But feel free to simplify your use of your favorite HTTP library by using extension functions to support Urlsome format E.g. let's take a look at popular library called [Fuel](https://github.com/kittinunf/Fuel).
+We don't really need integration with any of the existing HTTP libraries, by the end of the day `Urlsome` class always gets transformed to `String`.
+But feel free to simplify your use of your favorite HTTP library by using extension functions to support `Urlsome` instances.
+For example, let's take a look at popular library called [Fuel](https://github.com/kittinunf/Fuel).
-You typical call with Fuel for Urlsome URL will look like this:
+Your typical call with Fuel by using `Urlsome` instance will look like this:

 ```
 private val serviceUrl = Urlsome("https://......")